colour-science/colour/docs/tutorial.rst

 .. note::

-    This is useful for render time checks in the VFX industry, where you can use a synthetic colour chart into your render and ensure the colour management is acting as expected.
+    This is useful for render time checks in the VFX industry, where a synthetic colour chart can be inserted into a render to ensure the colour management is acting as expected.